kirkofypsi/7DWorkProblemModel/README.md

 Numerous attempts were made, most notably the ones described in [[4],[5]](https://github.com/kirkofypsi/7DWorkProblemModel/blob/main/README.md#references) comprising 53 and 44 categories, respectively.
-Notwithstanding, in our opinion, they fail to cover all relevant dissatisfaction factors and were not derived from analysis of really large datasets of employees opinions (1M+).
+Notwithstanding, in our opinion, they fail to cover all relevant dissatisfaction factors and were not derived from analysis of really large datasets of employees opinions.

 Given that absence, the __Institute for a Better Workplace__ decided to create its own taxonomy, which we believe to be the most exhaustive one (currently comprising 130 categories) and the only one that has been tested on a large dataset of